B1j2754/MimicMe/README.md

 - Uses pyvirtualcam to send the avatar directly to a virtual OBS camera display, allowing use in applications such as zoom, discord, etc.
   (see https://pypi.org/project/pyvirtualcam/ for installation instructions)

+## Running instructions
+- Clone the repository, and run /build/main/main.exe
+- Customize and enjoy with the tk GUI

+## Creating coloring presets
+- Open up indices.py, and create a new key in "PALETTES" attributed to a dictionary containing volor values in bgr format for each facial feature.

 ## Currently implemented features:
 ### Gui
 - Customizeable and programmable facial coloring presets